Ameteresis/TALMC/README.md

-My resource pack for my private server in minecraft
+My resource pack for my private server in minecraft.